 For containers in sunny spots, you should only set your sights on plants that cope very well with drought!

 This is the case for bellflower which excels in surviving intense heat.
 As early as June, their purple flowers appear.
 Depending on the variety, they take on a roundish, or bell-like, or star-like shape.
 The blooming keeps up until August and even October for some cultivars.
 There is quite the palette of colors to choose from, for instance warmer hues such as orange, yellow or red.
 The spherical, round flowers of ranunculus will pair well with bellflowers and give your garden box more volume.
 Since Ranunculus – known as buttercup by most – will bloom until June, they wane just as the bellflowers start to blossom, so your garden box will have flowers even over several seasons!

-A third plant to add to the garden box is pansy.
+A third plant to add to the summer garden box is pansy.
 These have the longest blooming of the three, from Spring all the way to Fall.
 Dry substrates will also suite the entire Sempervivum family.
 These houseleeks (or hens-and-chicks) evolved in dry climates and are perfectly adapted to dry growing boxes and containers.
 However, you should know that having plants that love full sun and light soil also still do need water, so don’t forget to set a watering schedule!
 Water regularly, but let the soil mix dry in the surface before adding more water again.

 Summer garden boxes in the shade

 In the shade, what usually produces striking results is a mix of ornamental leaf plants and brightly-flowering bloomers.
 This clash of texture will look amazing.
 Variegated ivy will unfurl its yellow and green triangular flowers, and will bring light to darker spaces.
 Its hanging habit will flow out of the container, even hiding it entirely if you arrange nicely.